 If your core challenge is "how do I let my AI search through thousands of documents accurately," start with LlamaIndex.

 LlamaParse handles complex PDFs with nested tables, charts, and images.
-We worked with a legal tech client who implemented it to search 50,000 case files.
-The built-in citation tracking saved them four months of development time.
-They didn't have to build that from scratch.
+A legal-tech-style search system over 50,000 case files is a textbook fit, the built-in citation tracking alone saves months of development time you'd otherwise spend rebuilding from scratch.
 For more details on making citations work correctly in RAG systems, see our guide on how to fix RAG citations.

 You'll see LlamaIndex in: SEC financial analysis bots parsing 10-K reports, knowledge bases built on company wikis, Q&A systems searching archived technical docs, construction companies analyzing RFP documents, real estate platforms simplifying condo purchase documents.